 AG: Your podcast actually reminds me of Twin Peaks in a way: you find something you’re interested in and you explore it in your own time, no sense of rushing to the next topic.
 There’s time to linger over the details which is something I really enjoy.
 Was that always the plan?

 MG: Thanks for the kind words!
 The plan was more to do segments around under-explored areas related to Twin Peaks.
-I was thinking of a sort of old fashioned AM radio news show, but solely dedicated to Twin Peaks.
-The original title for the show was Deer Meadow AM Radio but I like the acronym DMR better than DMAR!
+I was thinking of a sort of old fashioned AM radio news show but solely dedicated to Twin Peaks.
+The original title for the show was Deer Meadow AM Radio, but I like the acronym DMR better than DMAR!
 You are very correct that I don’t rush the subject, sometimes that is just because life gets too busy, but frequently it is because you find so much content when you start digging around.
-I was going to do one episode related to inspirations for the show and the Pilot in particular but that grew into 3 shows, including the Hazel Drew episode.
-Similarly, I had planned to do an episode on the Access Guide but that expanded into 3 regular episodes, plus Access Guide-specific interviews with Harley Peyton and Ken Scherer.
+I was going to do one episode related to inspirations for the show and the Pilot in particular but that grew into three shows, including the Hazel Drew episode.
+Similarly, I had planned to do an episode on the Access Guide but that expanded into three regular episodes, plus Access Guide-specific interviews with Harley Peyton and Ken Scherer.
 Twin Peaks is deep!